Office of Field Experiences

 - Communicate expectations for assignments by email and confer with the teacher prior to interacting with the students to ensure you are fulfilling his/her goals and objectives as well as your professors' assignments.

 - Remember, you are a guest in the cooperating teacher's classroom.
-Contact Susan Cooke with any questions about your placement.
+Contact the OFECPP office with any questions about your placement.
 Contact your professor with any questions about your assignment.

 - If you are not going to be able to attend a class on a designated date, contact your cooperating teacher in advance.